 He goes, quote, Mr. Powell's approach to almost all issues, foreign or domestic, is pragmatic and non-ideological.

-He is internationalist, multilateralist and moderate.
+He is internationalist, multilateralist, and moderate.

 He has supported abortion rights and affirmative action and is a Republican, many supporters say, in no small measure because Republican officials mentored and promoted him for years, unquote.

-So that's what it means to be he's basically saying this guy's a Republican uh just because Republican guys promoted him.
+He's basically saying this guy's Republican just because Republican guys promoted him.

 But beyond that, what was interesting is all those words.

-Uh that they're essentially emotional terms.
+That they're essentially emotional terms.

-How can it be non-ideological in the eyes of even the New York Times uh to support abortion?
+How can it be non-ideological in the eyes of even the New York Times to support abortion?

-But he's also got little cards, just little cards to say uh that he's running for the state legislature as a Republican.
+But he's also got little cards, just little cards to say that he's running for the state legislature as a Republican.

 So he goes, oh, okay, and he puts the cards away.

-Ten minutes later, she comes around with the Democratic candidate for the state legislature, who she's squiring around to every uh stall and introducing the uh Democrat candidate to all the people who are attending the fair.
+Ten minutes later, she comes around with the Democratic candidate for the state legislature, who she's squiring around to every stall and introducing the Democrat candidate to all the people who are attending the fair.

-He goes, if you're uh if you're the Republican conservative, that is extremist and partisan, uh whereas if you're the Democrat, that's just the way it is.
+He goes, if you're the Republican conservative, that is extremist and partisan.

 It's part of the air we breathe.